 Whether we like it or not, a conservation treatment has the power to validate an object in some way or another.
 The very fact that an object has gone through a professional, been studied, treated, photographed and registered on a database will remove a shade of illegality from it.
 How could it be illegal?
 It’s all written down here.
 At the very least, the person who paid for the treatment can now claim that they have invested in the object and therefore it justifies ownership.

 Another interesting aspect is that notions of identity can change through time.
 People may be comfortable/uncomfortable selling/not selling their cultural property at different periods in time.
 This is not to excuse the selling of cultural heritage during the 19th and early 20th century - certainly there are issues of power involved.
 However, if our ancestors didn’t care and sold something legally to get money for it, can we assume they were wrong/mistaken/coerced and demand those objects back?

 As time goes by, objects change identities and meaning through our perceptions of them.
 They are only important in cultural contexts.
 Humans made them.
 Humans decide what they mean to us.

 Ultimately, there is a difference between personal ethics and actual law.
 Eventually, a series of laws arise which broadly represent the majority view on how complicated issues such as these should be dealt with.
 There will be a range of views regarding stolen objects, but it must be recognised that a consensus emerges that we all end up respecting.
 The ‘norm’ established at the moment is that objects with no clear provenance should not be worked on.
 Doing so might infringe the ethics codes of several conservation bodies and may even lead to possible prosecution.
 However, the main reason is that conservation gives more value and validates objects.
 Perhaps we must accept the fact that some objects have to be ‘let go’.
-Not everything can be saved.
+Maybe not everything can be saved?

 What do you think?